paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

   scenario).
-- Provide an API for chain selection, so we can prevent finalization of any chain which has included candidates for which a dispute is either ongoing or concluded invalid.
+- Provide an API for chain selection, so we can prevent finalization of any chain which has included candidates for which a dispute is either ongoing or concluded invalid and avoid building on chains with an included invalid candidate.
 - Provide an API for retrieving (resolved) disputes, including all votes, both implicit (approval, backing) and explicit dispute votes.
-So validators can get rewarded/slashed accordingly for example.
+So validators can get rewarded/slashed accordingly.

-## Ensuring that disputes can be raised
+## Ensuring That Disputes Can Be Raised

-If a candidate turns out invalid in approval checking, the approval-voting subsystem will try to issue a dispute.
-For this it will send a message `DisputeCoordinatorMessage::IssueLocalStatement` to the dispute coordinator, indicating to cast an explicit invalid vote.
+If a candidate turns out invalid in approval checking, the `approval-voting` subsystem will try to issue a dispute.
+For this, it will send a message `DisputeCoordinatorMessage::IssueLocalStatement` to the dispute coordinator, indicating to cast an explicit invalid vote.
 It is the responsibility of the dispute coordinator on reception of such a message to create and sign that explicit invalid vote and  trigger a dispute if none is already ongoing.

-In order to raise a dispute, a node has to be able to provide an opposing vote.
+In order to raise a dispute, a node has to be able to provide two opposing votes.
 Given that the reason of the backing phase is to have validators with skin in the game, the opposing valid vote will very likely be a backing vote.
 It could also be some already cast approval vote, but the significant point here is: As long as we have backing votes available, any node will be able to raise a dispute.

-Therefore an important task of the dispute coordinator is to make sure backing votes are available for all candidates that might still get disputed.
-To accomplish this task in an efficient way the dispute-coordinator relies on chain scraping for this.
+Therefore a vital responsibility of the dispute coordinator is to make sure backing votes are available for all candidates that might still get disputed.
+To accomplish this task in an efficient way the dispute-coordinator relies on chain scraping.
 Whenever a candidate gets backed on chain, we record in chain storage the backing votes (gets overridden on every block).
 We provide a runtime API for querying those votes.
-The dispute coordinator makes sure to query those votes for any non finalized blocks (in case of missed blocks, it will do chain traversal as necessary).
+The dispute coordinator makes sure to query those votes for any non finalized blocks: In case of missed blocks, it will do chain traversal as necessary.

 Relying on chain scraping is very efficient for two reasons:

 1. Votes are already batched.
 We import all available backing votes for a candidate all at once.
-If instead we imported votes from candidate-backing as they came along, we would import each vote individually which is very inefficient in the current dispute coordinator implementation (quadratic complexity).
+If instead we imported votes from candidate-backing as they came along, we would import each vote individually which is inefficient in the current dispute coordinator implementation (quadratic complexity).
 2. We also import less votes in total, as we avoid importing statements for